siefkenj/IBLODEs/book/typst/modules/module1.typ

 of as "time independent" equations because solutions to initial value problems for autonomous equations do not depend on the starting time.
 This encompasses most equations of physics: if you're modelling the motion of a pendulum, it doesn't matter whether "t=0" is the start of the day, the start of the year, or the instant our sun started having fusion reactions.
+The pendulum will have the same motion regardless.

 There are other classifications commonly encountered in the study of differential equations:
 - _Linear differential equations_: a differential equation that can be written as
   $a_0(t) dot y(t) + a_1(t)dot y'(t) + dots.c + a_n (t) dot y^((n))(t) = b(t)$ where $a_0$,
   #sym.dots, $a_n$, and $b$ are functions of $t$.
-- _Homogeneous linear differential equations_: a linear differential equation where the _forcing
-    term_ $b(t)$ is zero.
+- _Homogeneous linear differential equations_: a linear differential equation where $b(t)$ is zero.

 While we will be studying linear and homogeneous linear differential equations, classifying equations as linear/non-linear and homogeneous/non-homogeneous won't be important to us.